awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 + [Contact Block: Set Recording Behavior](set-recording-behavior.md)

 ### User Management<a name="nov19-users"></a>
 + Added that you can use AWS Identity and Access Management \(IAM\) with Amazon Connect\.
-For more information, see [Controlling Access with AWS Identity and Access ManagementControlling Access with IAM](connect-access-control.md)\.
+For more information, see [Identity and Access Management for Amazon Connect](security-iam.md)\.

 ### Live Media Streaming<a name="nov19-lms"></a>
 + Added that you can capture customer audio for the entire interaction with your contact center\.
 For more information, see [Capture Customer Audio: Live Media Streaming](customer-voice-streams.md)\.